 PROPERTY LINE CLARIFICATION

-360 Land Surveying Ltd is often asked to provide advice in locating property lines on the ground.
-This is done by finding old and/or setting new boundary markers.
+360 Land Surveying Ltd is often asked to locate property lines on the ground.
+This is done by finding and/or setting new boundary markers.

 RECORD OF SURVEY

-Every time a legal boundary marker is set or restored, BCLS must file a Posting Plan in Land Title Office (LTO).
-To the left you can see what information is shown on typical Posting Plan.
-This document represents a survey and is a public record of survey.
+Every time a legal boundary marker is set or restored, BCLS must file a Posting Plan with the Land Title Office (LTO).
+To the left you can see what information is shown on a typical Posting Plan.
+This document represents a survey and is a public record of the survey.

-Common land owner's comment that we hear is this record doesn't show any improvements, such as fences, retaining walls, sheds and other structures.
-Often Posting Plan survey are completed in order to mark the property line AND find out if something is encroaching, and does not include any additional features.
+A common comment we hear is that this record doesn’t show improvements such as fences, retaining walls, sheds or other structures.
+Posting Plan surveys are often only completed to mark the property line and to find out if something is encroaching, and does not include any additional features.

 BCLS’s CERTIFICATE OF LOCATION

-This is type of survey is often prepared for mortgage purposes.
-Lending institutions would like to be sure that property that they are mortgaging is not encroaching on neighbours.
+This type of survey is often prepared for mortgage purposes.
+Lending institutions need to ensure that the property they are mortgaging is not encroaching on neighbouring properties.

-This type of survey could answer the questions Posting Plan could not.
+This type of survey could answer the questions that a Posting Plan can not.